y-a-v-a/node-gd/doc/README.md

 console.log(img.getTrueColorPixel(50, 50).toString(16));

 img.saveFile('./test.png');
+img.destroy();
 ```

 #### gd.Image#imageColorAt(x, y)
 This is the implementation of the PHP-GD specific method imagecolorat.

 #### gd.Image#getBoundsSafe(x, y)
 Returns `0` if either x or y are out of the bounds of the image canvas, or `1` when within the bounds.
+Note that the pixel range starts at `0` for both x-axis and y-axis.

 ### Font and text